 ½ tablespoon dried thyme ½ tablespoon dried oregano

 - Rub each Wild Alaska Pollock fillet in 1 tablespoon of canola oil or butter and dust liberally with the blackening spice.

 - Preheat oven to 200°F and ready a lined baking sheet.
-Heat a large skillet (cast iron is ideal) over high heat for 3 to 4 minutes and turn on ventilation system.
-Carefully place two fillets into the skillet, pour half of the remaining oil over each fillet, and cook until the bottom of each fillet appears charred, about 2 minutes.
+Heat a large skillet (cast iron is ideal) over high heat for 3 to 4 minutes and turn on the ventilation system.
+Carefully place two fillets into the skillet, pour half of the remaining oil over each fillet, and cook until the bottom of each fillet appears charred about 2 minutes.

 - Turn fillets over and continue to sear until fish is cooked through (time will vary according to the heat of the pan).

-- Place seared fillets onto the lined baking sheet and put into the oven to keep warm.
+- Place seared fillets onto the lined baking sheet and put them into the oven to keep warm.

 - Repeat the method with the other two fillets.
 Serve with melted butter and lemon wedges.